Homophily in preferences or meetings? Identifying and estimating an iterative network formation model: Estimation

 In this methodology, the researcher must make two crucial choices.
 One is the tolerance parameter.
-Here, we can use the recommendations of \cite{Wentao2018a}: we may choose $\epsilon$ so the algorithm produces a ``reasonable'' acceptable rate.
+Here, we can use the recommendations of \cite{Wentao2018a}: we may choose $\epsilon$ so the algorithm produces a ``reasonable'' acceptance rate.
 The second important choice is the vector of statistics.
-This is closely related to identification: for a proper working of the ABC algorithm, the chosen vector of statistics should be informative of the model's parameters \citep{Wentao2018a,Frazier2018}.\footnote{Both authors study the frequentist properties of ABC algorithms.
-In their setting, where a finite dimensional vector of summary statistics is considered, it is crucial that the binding function $b(\beta_s,\tau_s) = \operatorname{plim}_{C \to \infty} T_s$ identifies model parameters.} As an example, \cite{Battaglini2021} use a version of the ABC alogrithm to estimate a network formation game.
-In their setting, the authors use the characterization of the model equilibrium in order to construct the summary statistics used to assess the quality of a parameter draw.
+This is closely related to identification: for the proper working of the ABC algorithm, the chosen vector of statistics should be informative of the model's parameters \citep{Wentao2018a, Frazier2018}.\footnote{Both authors study the frequentist properties of ABC algorithms.
+In their setting, where a finite-dimensional vector of summary statistics is considered, it is crucial that the binding function $b(\beta_s,\tau_s) = \operatorname{plim}_{C \to \infty} T_s$ identifies model parameters.} As an example, \cite{Battaglini2021} use a version of the ABC algorithm to estimate a network formation game.
+In their setting, the authors use the characterization of the model equilibrium to construct the summary statistics used to assess the quality of a parameter draw.